 Recent data shows that too many 5-star product reviews can actually steer people away from purchasing something.
 Why?
 People assume the customer reviews are fake if there are too many.

-Trust is built when there is an accurate yet full picture of other customers’ experiences, so when it comes to deciding how much positive social proof to use on a website or advertisement, be careful not to overdo it.
+Trust is built when there is an accurate and full picture of other customers’ experiences.
+Three and four star reviews can help give a more well-rounded picture of a customers actual experience, so it’s important not to filter them out completely.
+You want to build trust with customers based on honesty.
+So, when it comes to deciding how much 5-star, positive social proof to use on a website or advertisement, be careful not to overdo it.

 Using Social Proof Ethically